-\boxtimes Annual report pursuant to Section 13 or 15(d) of the Securi ties Exchange Act of 1934 for the fis scal year ended December 31, 2023 or Transition report pursuant to Section 13 or 15(d) of the Sec urities Exchange Act of 1934 for the transition period from to Commission file number: 0-24 1047 (Exa GLEN BURNIE BANCO of the contract of the contr 5 1 MARYLAND (State or other jurisdiction 52-1782444 (I.R.S.
-Employer of incorporation or organization) Identification No.) 101 Crain Highway, S.E., Glen Burnie, Marylar nd 21061 (Address of principal executive offices) Registrant's telephone number, including area co de (Zip Code) (410) 766-3300 Securiti es registered pursuant to Section 12(b) of the Act: Title of Class Name of Each Exchange on Which Registered None None Securiti es registered pursuant to Section 12(g) of the Act: Title of Class Common Stock, \$1.00 par valu Common Stock Purchase Righ Indi cate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indi cate by check mark if the registrant is not required to file repo rts pursuant to Section 13 or 15(d) o f the Act.
-Yes □ No ⊠ 12 n eate by check mark whether the registrant: (1) has filed all reponths (or for such shorter period that the registrant was requive \mathbb{N} No \square oorts required to be filed by Section 1 red to file such reports), and (2) has 3 or 15(d) of the Securities Exchange Act of 1934 during the preceding been subject to such filing requirements for the past 90 days. cate by check mark whether the registrant has submitted electronis chapter) during the preceding 12 months (or for such short quired to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 ired to submit such files).
-Yes \boxtimes No \square cate by check mark if disclosure of delinquent filers pursuant wledge, in definitive proxy or information statement incorpora ot contained herein, and will not be contained, to the best of registrant's form 10-K or any amendment to this Form 10-K. ⊠ cate by check mark if the registrant is a large accelerated filer definition of "large accelerated filer," "accelerated filer," "sm ed filer, a smaller reporting company, or an emerging growth company ging growth company" in Rule 12b-2 of the Exchange Act.
-Larg e Accelerated Filer□ Accelerated Filer□ Nor -Accelerated Filer⊠ Smaller Reporting Company⊠ Emerging Growth Company □ emerging growth company, indicate by check mark if the requiring standards provided pursuant to Section 13(a) of the Ex ended transition period for complying with any new or revised financial assessment of the effectiveness of its internal control over financial α accounting firm that prepared or issued its audit report. \square curities are registered pursuant to Section 12(b) of the Act, in action of an error to previously issued financial statements. nancial statements of the registrant included in the filing reflect the cate by check mark whether any of those error corrections are strant's executive officers during the relevant recovery period y analysis of incentive-based compensation received by any of the Indi cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excl nange Act).
-Yes □ No 図 equi \$18,633,717, computed by reference to the closing sales price of such the 30, 2023).
+$\boxtimes$ Annual report pursuant to Section 13 or 15(d) of the Secur ities Exchange Act of 1934 for the fis cal year ended December 31, 2024 or Transition report pursuant to Section 13 or 15(d) of the Se curities Exchange Act of 1934 for the transition period from to Commission file number: 0-24 1047 (Fx GLEN BURNIE BANCOl , act manie of registrant as specified in , MARYLAND (State or other jurisdiction 52-1782444 (I.R.S.
+Employer of incorporation or organization) Identification No.) 101 Crain Highway, S.E., Glen Burnie, Maryla nd 21061 (Address of principal executive offices) Registrant's telephone number, including area c ode (Zip Code) (410) 766-3300 Securi ies registered pursuant to Section 12( b) of the Act: Title of Class Name of Each Exchange on Which Registered None None Securi ies registered pursuant to Section 12( g) of the Act: Title of Class Common Stock, \$1.00 par valu Common Stock Purchase Righ Indic eate by check mark if the registrant is a well-known seasoned l issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indic ate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ 12 m 3 or 15(d) of the Securities Exchange Act of 1934 during the preceding seen subject to such filing requirements for the past 90 days. cate by check mark whether the registrant has submitted electris chapter) during the preceding 12 months (or for such shor quired to be submitted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ red to submit such files).
+Yes $\boxtimes$ No $\square$ cate by check mark if disclosure of delinquent filers pursuan wledge, in definitive proxy or information statement incorpor t contained herein, and will not be contained, to the best of registrant's rrm 10-K or any amendment to this Form 10-K. ⊠ cate by check mark if the registrant is a large accelerated file definition of "large accelerated filer," "accelerated filer," "sn ed filer, a smaller reporting company, or an emerging growth company. ging growth company" in Rule 12b-2 of the Exchange Act.
+Larg e Accelerated Filer□ Accelerated Filer□ No n-Accelerated Filer⊠ Smaller Reporting Company⊠ Emerging Growth Company □ emerging growth company, indicate by check mark if the reunting standards provided pursuant to Section 13(a) of the E ended transition period for complying with any new or revised financial • assessment of the effectiveness of its internal control over financial accounting firm that prepared or issued its audit report. $\Box$ curities are registered pursuant to Section 12(b) of the Act, in action of an error to previously issued financial statements. • ancial statements of the registrant included in the filing reflect the cate by check mark whether any of those error corrections are trant's executive officers during the relevant recovery period analysis of incentive-based compensation received by any of the Indic eate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excl nange Act).
+Yes □ No ⊠ equi s \$9,843,992, computed by reference to the closing sales price of such the 30, 2024).
 For the purposes of this calculation, directors, executive Secu rities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, par value \$1.00 per share GLBZ The NASDAQ Stock Market LLC